4 min read

 Call to Action (CTA)

 Each blog will have at least one call to action, i.e., some way for the reader to interact with the material.
 You do not have to wait until the end of the blog to put this in your design (they may not make it that far).
-Remember to put the interactive CTA (e.g. subscribing to the blog) front and center to where everyone who lands on the page will see it.
+Remember to put the interactive CTA (e.g., subscribing to the blog) front and center to that everyone who lands on the page will see it.
 The CTA is so pivotal because it enables the reader to continue their journey with your company or product while exploring your great content.

 Topic Cluster